track-asia/trackasia-native/platform/ios/platform/darwin/docs/guides/Predicates and Expressions.md

 ### Key paths

-A key path expression refers to an attribute of the `MLNFeature` object being evaluated for display.
-For example, if a polygon’s `MLNFeature.attributes` dictionary contains the `floorCount` key, then the key path `floorCount` refers to the value of the `floorCount` attribute when evaluating that particular polygon.
+A key path expression refers to an attribute of the `MGLFeature` object being evaluated for display.
+For example, if a polygon’s `MGLFeature.attributes` dictionary contains the `floorCount` key, then the key path `floorCount` refers to the value of the `floorCount` attribute when evaluating that particular polygon.